timcowlishaw/enxaneta/documentation/working_notes/02_eav-data-model.md

 A "Bogostian" approach to data models focuses on core mechanics and processes over data storage.
 To extend this to the EAV model, we need to:

 1. Consider the essential operations and interactions required for a "meaningful" tarot reading.
 Focus on how entities, attributes, and values interact systematically.
 2. Design the EAV model around key actions, such as drawing cards, laying spreads, and interpreting meanings.
 Ensure the data structure facilitates these central procedures.
 3. Embrace constraints and limitations.
 Intentionally limit the scope of the entities, attributes, and relationships represented in the model, as a way to force creative thinking about what is _actually_ essential.
 4. Incorporate a "clinamen"[^2], an exemption from strict adherence to constraints, providing (limited) flexibility for querents to personalise or supplement the model.
 The model should be a guide, not a rigid prescription.
 5. Model interrelated objects.
 View the EAV structure as a network of interconnected entity, attribute, and value objects that interact systematically, not just as abstract data types.
 6. Recognise that the EAV model and the program's algorithms embody or encode a specific perspective on tarot and divination.
 Reflect on the ontology the model advances, and how interactions could shape quarents' beliefs.
 7. Approach data model prototyping as philosophical "carpentry".
 Engage directly with the core materials, implementing EAV prototypes in a "low-level" language to grapple with the core complexities.
 Cycle between implementing prototypes, reflecting on the results, and refining the design based on those insights.

-Key parts of Bogost's work, here, are **object-oriented ontology**, **procedural rhetoric**, the embrace of **Oulipian constraints**, and **philosophical carpentry**.
+Key parts of Bogost's work, here, are **procedural rhetoric**, the embrace of **Oulipian constraints**, and **philosophical carpentry**.

-Bogost's "_object-oriented ontology_" suggests this framework should try to model the tarot in terms of interrelated objects; complex networks of objects and processes that interact with each other, not just the user/querent.
+Bogost's approach suggests modeling the tarot as a network of interacting objects and processes.
 We will need to map out the EAV structure as a network of interconnected entity, attribute, and value objects that interact _systematically_, not just as abstract data types.
 OOO sees objects as having hidden depths and dynamic interactions.
 Extending this to the tarot, the EAV model should allow for card meanings and relationships to shift based on context.
 Attributes could have open-ended or probabilistic values (YIKES) rather than fixed meanings.
 The program would focus users on how card objects connect, constrain, and create meaning for each other, inviting exploration of their hidden depths and valences.
 In doing so, it would enable users to experience tarot as an emergent system of objects rather than just a human interpretive framework.
 Readings would be generative and context-dependent rather than fixed or didactic.

-Bogost's work on "_procedural rhetoric_" involves identifying processes and systems that exist in the real world and representing them in interactive digital form, so people can explore and learn about those systems through play.
+His work on "_procedural rhetoric_" involves identifying processes and systems that exist in the real world and representing them in interactive digital form, so people can explore and learn about those systems through play.
 This means focusing on how the entities, attributes and values interact systematically, not just as abstract data types.

 In the context of an EAV model for a tarot-reading program, procedural rhetoric manifests in how the data model's structure and the algorithms processing it implement a specific perspective on tarot and divination.
 The model is not just a database, but a representation/model of a belief system or ontology.
 It becomes a kind of "writing machine" that generates meaning through its structure and constraints, and not just through the literal card definitions it contains.

 So what kind of procedural rhetoric does this EAV model embody or encode?
 It will carry and represent certain ideas about the tarot, whether tacitly or explicitly, through its structure and dynamics.
 Bogost would encourage reflecting on what worldview the model advances, and how interaction with it could shape users' beliefs.
 The key, here, is that the model itself, not just the written descriptions, visual design, or user interface around it, can make persuasive claims about tarot and how it works. **This might include:** which card attributes are included and excluded (and how they relate), the specific randomisation and procedural generation techniques used (if any[^3]), encoded "rules" about which cards or combinations are more or less significant.